We may earn income from links in this post. Please read this Disclosure for details.

 They’re so popular that chapulines (crunchy, toasted and spiced grasshoppers) are sold in almost every market in the state of Oaxaca.

 If you take a food walking tour in Oaxaca City that includes the Central de Abastos market, you’ll discover chapulines in a range of sizes.
 Their size depends on when they were harvested.

 The largest chapulines are harvested late in the season when they’ve had time to mature in the alfalfa and corn fields.

 Packed with tangy flavour, they’re delicious rolled up in a corn tortilla or ground to a fine powder, mixed with sea salt and used to rim a margarita or mezcalito cocktail glass.

 Many Oaxacans simply munch on chapulines as they would peanuts as they sip a beer or other refreshing drink.

-At some restaurants chapulines served on the side as a condiment.
-If not, you can always request chapulines on top of an order of huevos revueltos or huevos divorciados at breakfast or sprinkled into guacamole.
+Some restaurants serve chapulines as a condiment.
+You can always request chapulines on top of an order of huevos revueltos or huevos divorciados at breakfast or sprinkled into guacamole.

 Check prices and availability of an Oaxaca City Food Walking Tour (20+ tastings including chapulines) on Viator.com.